June, 2018, 'Could technology make politicians obsolete?', Labour Together, Parliament, London.

 September, 2017, 'Working the Phones', Tender Networks, Bristol.

-September, 2017, 'Deliveroo and the City: work, digital technology, and the urban environment', with Adam Badger, Urban Studies Seminar, University of Southampton.
+September, 2017, 'Deliveroo and the City: work, digital technology, and the urban environment', Urban Studies Seminar, University of Southampton.

 September, 2017, '“Live Streamers” and the Public Mediation of Cultural Value', with Dr Mark R Johnson, Cultural Mediators in the Digital Age, Kings College London.